-How to Create an Authentic Brand Identity
+How to Create a Brand Identity That Elevates Your Business

-This article was last updated on October 15, 2020.
+This article was last updated on November 25, 2021.

 Thriving businesses have one thing in common: a strong and consistent brand identity.
 Just think of iconic brands like Nike, Starbucks, and Google—their long-lasting impression on the marketplace and worldwide recognition are living proof of the power of branding.

 What is brand identity?